AllYourBot/hostedgpt/README.md

 - ImageMagick (`brew install imagemagick` should work on Mac )

 1. `cd` into your local repository clone
-2. `rbenv install` to install the correct ruby version (it reads the .ruby-version in the repo)
+2. `rbenv install` or `asdf install` to install the correct ruby version
 3. `bin/dev` starts up all the services, installs gems, and inits database (don't run **db:setup** as it will not configure encryption properly)
 4. Open [http://localhost:3000](http://localhost:3000) and register as a new user
 5. `bin/rails test` and `bin/rails test:system` to run the comprehensive tests